nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 (1996).
 The user must be aware that an additional energy term is added to the total energy in order to have energies and gradients consistent.

-## FON -- Calculations with fractional numbers of electrons
+## FON: Calculations with fractional numbers of electrons

 ###  Restricted
 ```